Eerie1337/Python-UDP-Flood/README.md

 python3 UDP_flood.py -h

 Educational and research purposes only!
-Not to be used on any networks, but your own.
+Only to be used on your network.